 attack.
 From the ‘Eagle’s Nest’ and the Chalet targets it was never more

 than slight and inaccurate.
 The raid’s results were estimated on aerial

 photographs taken after the attack.
 They

 revealed three direct hits and probable blast damage to the Chalet; SS barracks

-severely damaged; damage to Control Center; Administration HQ & Air Raid
+were severely damaged; damage to Control Center; Administration HQ & Air Raid

 control burning; SS Chief Spahn’s residence destroyed.

 Faldingworth, July 1, 1945.